ceddy4395/seminar-presentation/PITCHME.md

 ### Hybrid approaches

 @ul[spaced-list-items]
+- Implement collaborative and content based approaches separately and combine outcomes
-- Incorperate some content based characteristics into collaborative approaches
+- Incorporate some content based characteristics into collaborative approaches
-- Incorperate some collaborative appraoches characteristics into content based approaches
+- Incorporate some collaborative approach characteristics into content based approaches
-- Construct a model which unifies content and collaborative approaches.
+- Construct a model which unifies content based and collaborative approaches.
 @ulend

 note: